 571 Projects is pleased to present past perfect // future tense: mixed media works by Dorothy Simpson Krause, a mini survey exploring a selection of works by this accomplished artist and digital arts pioneer.
 Executed through a combination of digital and traditional processes, these works elegize disappearing natural landscapes and delve into personal and universal histories.
-We hope that we will be able to open this exhibition on June 19th for by appointment only viewing, but given the very fluid and uncertain nature of the COVID-19 pandemic, we may need to reschedule.
-Please check back, and bear with us during this difficult time.
-The exhibition will be on view through August 28, 2020 at 571 Projects, 56 Park Street, Stowe, Vermont.
+We will open for by appointment only viewing on Thursdays through July, and following current best practices, masks will be worn by everyone in the gallery at all times.
+The exhibition will be on view through October 30, 2020 at 571 Projects, 56 Park Street, Stowe, Vermont.